 Older plants will produce creamy-white flowers with a pleasant fragrance.
 The flowers will turn into about 30cm long green fleshy fruits that are edible and taste like a cross of pineapple and banana.
 Eating the fruit is a bit tricky, as it should be really ripe.
 Unripe or half-ripe fruits contain oxalic acid which causes severe throat and skin irritation.
 You can tell that a fruit (or part of a fruit) is ripe when the scales come off easy.
 And yes, as the name "deliciosa" indicates, it tastes nice.

 Propagation can be done by seeds or stem cuttings.
 Stem cuttings will result quickly in a plant with big leaves.
 Place the cutting in a pot with good draining soil or an other medium like rice husks.
 Keep the soil moist.
 After 2 - 3 weeks the first leaf bud will appear.
 The first leaf usually is relatively small and has no or only a few splits.
 When the plants get enough light the following leaves will be bigger with more splits and with holes (fenestrations) as well.
 The stem cutting in the photo above actually oould have been far smaller.
-By cutting more "economically" the stem piece could probably have resulted in three new plants.
+By cutting more "economically" the stem piece could have resulted in at least two new plants.

 Latin: Monstera adansonii